 MALLE MILE 2019, 500 STRONG

 This year over five-hundred riders registered to race.
 So, what’s made the event so popular?
 Well, that probably lies in the event’s accessibility.
-At its heart, the Malle Mile is a grassroots race event.
+At its heart, the Malle Mile is a grassroots race meet-up.
 You can ride pretty much what you want, which gives the organisers a bit of a headache when trying to separate the disparate bunch of bikes and their reprobate riders into appropriate classes.

 CUSTOMS AT THE MALLE MILE 2019